Updated Sep 18, 2021. Many Thx to Karen R. for review, specific updates and other helpful suggestions.

 For more about the beach area and dog-walking, view Recreation > Sandy Lake Beach Park

-The NSP Power lines are popular walking routes, and for lengthy sections, ATV routes.
-They are conveniently accessed for walking by Gate #2 on Smith Road.
-ATVers also enter the area from the west along the east/west running power line between Sandy lake and Marsh Lake.
+The NSP Power lines are popular walking and cycling routes.
+They are conveniently accessed for walking by Gate #2 on Smiths Road.

-There is a hemlock-lined ATV route/old logging road beside Peverill’s Brook before it enters Marsh Lake (not marked on the maps above).
+There is a hemlock-lined old logging road beside Peverill’s Brook before it enters Marsh Lake (not marked on the maps above).

-AS shown on the map, there is a network of trails though the area.
-Some are old logging roads, accessed now regularly by ATV, others are regularly used by Mt. bikers who have constructed jumps; others going through the rough, ridged, hemlock-dominated Moraine lands are primarily walking trails.
+As shown on the map at the beginning (top) of this page, there is a network of trails though this area.
+Some are old logging roads, and some show evidence of having been frequently used by ATVs until the enforcement of low-impact activities began.
+Others are regularly used by Mt. bikers who have constructed jumps; others going through the rough, ridged, hemlock-dominated Moraine lands are primarily walking trails.
 The Mt Bike paths skirt the edge of these lands.

 There is a lot of background noise from Hwy 102 in areas closer to that highway; it drops off quite quickly as you get away from it.